Conserving Water Means Saving Money

 We offer these suggestions merely as a way to promote mindful living by conserving water and saving money.
 Here are a few tips we’ve picked up throughout the years:

-- Night time gardening: Watering your garden at night will allow ample time for the water to infiltrate the soil before it is evaporated by the sun.
-Day time watering requires far more water to do the same job.
+- Nighttime gardening: Watering your garden at night will allow ample time for the water to infiltrate the soil before it is evaporated by the sun.
+Daytime watering requires far more water to do the same job.

-- Drip irrigation: Drip irrigation is a clever way of watering plants that sends the water directly to the root of the plant.
+- Drip irrigation: Drip irrigation is a clever way of watering plants that send the water directly to the root of the plant.
 This cuts down on travel time and ensures water gets directly to the source without being wasted along the way.

 - Use a watering can instead of a hose: You will use less water if you transfer hose water to a watering can.
-You’ll quickly find you don’t need as much water as you think you do, plus the watering can helps target specific areas of need.
+You’ll quickly find you don’t need as much water as you think you do, plus the watering can help target specific areas of need.

 - Weed regularly: Getting down and dirty in that garden will help water more efficiently get to the plants you want to thrive, not to the weeds that only impede growth and get in the way of the water supply.

-More plumbing related questions?
+More plumbing-related questions?
 Contact 3 Mountains Plumbing today—Portland’s trusted plumbing company for over a decade.